Bad Sister (album)

 Bad Sister is the debut album by Roxanne Shanté, released in 1989 on Cold Chillin' Records.
 The album peaked at No. 52 on the Top R&B/Hip-Hop Albums chart.

 Production

 Bad Sister was produced by Marley Marl.
 Big Daddy Kane contributed lyrics to a couple of the album's songs.
+In Rolling Stone, Chuck Eddy said the album's "homemade double-entendre slang gets as nasty as its beat.
+That beat – which Marley Marl's mix thickens house style with up-to-the-minute boogie piano, Shaft-derived wah-wah, dub echo, frat-party noise and horny horns – just couldn't be nastier."

 Critical reception

 The New York Times wrote that the songs "combine humor and raw rhythmic power with Ms. Shante's sturdy sense of identity ... [they] proves she's tougher and wittier than the competition."
 Trouser Press thought that "Shanté has a cute, coy voice that takes on an authoritative edge when she kicks into high gear."
 The Spin Alternative Record Guide called Bad Sister "a true hip-hop masterpiece" and a "definitive Cold Chillin' album."
 USA Today praised the "hilarious, sometimes risque stories."